Beginner Skateboard Gear

 Rail Stands: Sometimes, it also comes to be known as Primo stands.
 This trick is not as easy as it looks.
 In fact, it is a lot tougher.

 Other than the aforementioned tricks, there are various others as well like, kickflips, grinds etc. that you can learn with time and practice.

 Skateboarding is a fun sport and gives you a high dose of adventure and action.
 However, like any trade or sports, you can enjoy it to the maximum once you learn it properly and practice it.
 Skateboarding is a game that needs your focus and lots of practice.
 It also calls for patience, as it can prove disastrous if you rush into advance stages without learning and mastering the basics first.
-Take your time and move ahead to advanced levels step by step.
+Take your time and move ahead to advanced levels step by step for skateboard beginner.
 And once you are there, enjoy and HAVE FUN!